On Language

 About the cancellation of the column, the incoming editor of New York Times Magazine Hugo Lindgren explained this and other changes to the magazine: "It is mine now.
 I'm in charge.
 We're going to be doing some significant redesign work, and have a newish magazine by the end of January.
 The big thing is, I want to create a kind of new identity for the front-of-the-book section.
 That doesn't mean that everything's being tossed out.
 We're looking at everything and evaluating what sort of fits."

+On April 2, 2026, New York Times Magazine editor Jake Silverstein announced that as part of a redesign of the magazine On Language would be returning as a regular feature, written by Nitsuh Abebe.